grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Sir Piero looked behind him and saw the rampaging destruction headed towards them.

-"Sorry Captain Percy, I am not destroying my neighbors homes for the sake of your boat."
+"Sorry, Captain Percy, I am not destroying my neighbors' homes for the sake of your boat."

 "You aren't going to ground us again, are you?
 We're finished if we get stopped."

-"No no. No fucking way!
+"No, no. No fucking way!
 Your boat was loaded before.
 It is unloaded now --- lots of clearance."

-"Unless the tide went out..," said Percy.
+"Unless the tide went out..." said Percy.

 Sir Piero did not reply.
 He resumed shouting directions down to the control room.